Gandi/gandi.cli/gandicli.man.rst

 * ``gandi vm list`` show all the virtual machine created in Gandi hosting for the account.
 Possible options are ``--state`` which filter the output according to define virtual machine state, ``--id`` to obtain the id of each virtual machine, ``--limit INTEGER`` which list only a subset of the full list of virtual machines.

 * ``gandi vm info resource`` show details of a specific operation.

+* ``gandi vm ssh resource`` open a ssh connection on the virtual machine and give you a shell access.

 * ``gandi vm start resource`` allow to start a virtual machine (a resource can either be a hostname as defined in the creation process or the id of the virtual machine).
 This operation can be done as background process using the option ``--background`` (or ``--bg``).